Build Your Registry¶

 - Detect your tech stack (React, Node, Python, etc.)

-- Suggest relevant configurations
+- Suggest relevant configurations from your registry's catalog

 - Generate your